Xeno69/Domination/co30_Domination.Altis/readme.txt

 - Added: InterceptDB support (enable in x_setup.sqf; #define __INTERCEPTDB__)
 - Fixed: While there was a "Mortar bag packs in Virtual Arsenal yes/no" parameter it was never implemented
 - Fixed: Ammo point/ammo load marker was gone
-- Changed: Ammo boxes are no longer created locally with createVehicleLocal (BI security change in upcoming patch prevents using createVehicleLocal)
+- Changed: Ammo boxes are no longer created locally with createVehicleLocal (BI security change in an upcoming patch prevents using createVehicleLocal)
-- Changed: Removed all createVehicleLocal occurences for upcoming BI security change, see above)
+- Changed: Removed all createVehicleLocal occurences for an upcoming BI security change, see above)
 - Fixed: Ammo cargo was removed from all vehicles including ammo vehicles :/
 - Fixed: If With AI was enabled Zeus placed groups on the player side got deleted shortly after the placement
 - Changed: More use of simple objects